 vSAN presents a robust, secure, and efficient shared datastore to all nodes within a VxRail cluster.
 However, often a requirement exists to access external storage to move virtual machines and data into a VxRail environment or move data between environments.
-FC SAN connectivity, IP-based storage, and vSAN storage through vSAN HCI Mesh are supported.
+FC SAN connectivity, IP-based storage, and vSAN storage through vSAN cross-cluster capacity sharing are supported.
 An important distinction is that data in the FC, iSCSI, NFS, and additional vSAN datastore are self-contained and are not distributed to the disk groups within the VxRail cluster.
 External storage can be used to provide additional capacity to the VxRail environment, but external storage is typically not used to meet capacity requirements.
 VMFS can be configured over FC and iSCSI.
 NFS is available over IP. vVols are available through FC and IP.

 Customers can order FC host bus adapters (HBAs) with their VxRail for external storage to address their desire to continue to use an existing storage array as a secondary storage to VxRail.
 Another use case is to migrate data from FC storage to VxRail vSAN datastores.
 Customers can connect to storage arrays that are supported by the HBA card and validated by VMware.
 However, Dell Technologies only supports connection of the HBA to Dell PowerStore, SC, Unity, Symmetrix VMAX or PowerMax, and XtremIO storage arrays that are qualified by E-Lab.

 When configuring external storage through the FC HBA, customers can install VM, VIB, or driver files to operationalize the use of the external storage as required.
 VxRail does not include the firmware and drivers of the FC HBA in its Continuously Validated States.
 Customers are responsible for maintaining and updating the FC HBA.
 Customers can install multiple HBAs if the PCIe bus has available slots.